DHC: Complaints Policy

 Housing Manager.

-In all instances where DHC decide to restrict access to the
+In all instances where DHC decide to restrict access to the complaint’s procedure or

 refuse to accept a complaint, we will write to the complainant to explain in detail our